petebachant/boom/README.md

 ### Why `MongoDB` as a database?

-MongoDB proved to be a great choice for another broker that `BOOM` is heavily inspired from: `Kowalski`.
+`MongoDB` proved to be a great choice for another broker that `BOOM` is heavily inspired from: `Kowalski`.
 Mongo has great support across multiple programming languages, is highly flexible, has a rich query language that we can build complex pipelines with (perfect for filtering alerts), and is easy to maintain.
 It is also fast, and can handle a lot of data.
 We could have gone with `PostgreSQL`, but we would have lost some flexibility, and we would have had to enforce a schema on the data, which is not ideal for an alert stream that can have a lot of different fields.
-With MongoDB, we do not have to enforce a schema or run database migrations whenever we want to add another astronomical catalog to crossmatch with the alerts.
+With `MongoDB`, we do not have to enforce a schema or run database migrations whenever we want to add another astronomical catalog to crossmatch with the alerts.

 ### Why `Kafka` as a message broker?

-Kafka has been the standard for astronomical alert brokering for a while now, and offers a lot of features that are useful for our use case.
+`Kafka` has been the standard for astronomical alert brokering for a while now, and offers a lot of features that are useful for our use case.
 It is highly scalable, fault-tolerant, and can handle a lot of data.
 It also has a rich ecosystem of tools and libraries that we can leverage to build the rest of the system.
-We could have gone with `Redis`/`Valkey` as a message broker, but reading from Kafka topics is what other downstream services expect, and it would have been a pain to have to maintain a custom solution for that.
+We could have gone with `Redis`/`Valkey` as a message broker, but reading from `Kafka` topics is what other downstream services expect, and it would have been a pain to have to maintain a custom solution for that.
 This way, we can keep the internal cache/task queue and the public facing message broker separate.